Dave Gallaher: Wales

 No referee could accuse me throughout the tour of putting the ball in unfairly or of putting 'bias' on it.
 I would be quite content to accept the verdict on such referees as Mr. Gil Evans or Mr. Percy Coles on the point.
 There were times when the scrum work was done so neatly that as soon as the ball had left my hands the forwards shoved over the top of it, and it was heeled out, and Roberts was off with it before you could say 'knife'.
 It was all over so quickly that almost everyone – the referee sometimes included – thought there was something unfair about it, some 'trickery' and that the ball had not only been put in but passed out unfairly.
 People here have been accustomed when the ball was put into the scrum to see it wobbling about and frequently never coming out in a proper way.
 How can a man possibly put 'bias' on a ball if he rolls it into the scrum?
 The only way to put my screw on a ball would be, I would say, to throw it straight down, shoulder high, on to its end, so that it may possibly bounce in the desired direction.
 I have never done that – in fact, it can't be done in the scrum and if I had ever attempted it I should have expected to be penalised immediately.

 Four more matches were contested in Wales, with Gallaher appearing in three.
 He played in the match against Glamorgan, won by New Zealand 9–0, but had his finger bitten, which was serious enough for him to miss the fixture against Newport.
 He returned to face Cardiff, the Welsh champions, on Boxing Day.
-Gallaher was again booed by the Welsh crowd, and once more the All Blacks were troubled in the scrum, this time after losing a player to injury.
+The All Blacks were again troubled in the scrum, this time after losing a player to injury.
 (Note: There was no provision for injury replacements.)
 The New Zealanders won, but narrowly; Gallaher asserted after the match that Cardiff were the strongest club side they had met during the tour.
 New Zealand then faced Swansea in their last match in the British Isles.
 Gallaher again struggled to field a fit side, and at 3–0 down late in the match they were heading for their second defeat on tour.
 Wallace kicked a drop-goal – then worth four points – late in the game to give the All Blacks a narrow 4–3 victory.